A book, untitled

 Shushan Avagyan is the author of the novels Girq-anvernagir (A Book, Untitled, 2006) and Zarubyani kanayq (2014).
 She has translated into English a volume of Shushanik Kurghinian’s poetry, and critical works by Boris Arvatov and Viktor Shklovsky.
 She currently lives in Yerevan and teaches at the American University of Armenia.

-Deanna Cachoian-Schanz is a translator and literary theorist who writes on translation, gender and nationalism, and technologies of race in the geographies of Armenia, Turkey, and their diasporas.
-Having called these places, and likewise Italy and her native New York home, she is currently based in Istanbul as she completes her dissertation at the University of Pennsylvania.
+Deanna Cachoian-Schanz is a translator and literary theorist who writes on translation, gender and nationalism, and technologies of racialization in the geographies of Armenia, Turkey, and their diasporas.
+Having called these places, and likewise Italy and her native New York home, she is now a recent transplant from Istanbul to Los Angeles as she completes her dissertation at the University of Pennsylvania. deannacachoian.net

 More information